LiskArchive/lisk-sdk/README.md

 ping
 ```

 And you should get the result `PONG`.
+TO update the redis port in Lisk configuration, check the section [Configuring Lisk](#configuring-lisk)

 ## Installation Steps